bitrise-io/bitrise/_docs/cli-how-to-guide.md

               echo "Welcome to Bitrise!"

 You can try running it again with `bitrise run myflippinawesomewf`.
 Let's carry on and add the [Timestamp Step](https://github.com/bitrise-io/bitrise-steplib/tree/master/steps/timestamp/0.9.0) that is used in the `steps-and-workflows` tutorial.
 Let's stick to a minimalist approach when adding the [Timestamp Step](https://github.com/bitrise-io/bitrise-steplib/tree/master/steps/timestamp/0.9.0) and only add `timestamp` as a new step in your Workflow.
 This will tell bitrise to search the default StepLib for a Step called `timestamp`, download the bash script of the Step and run it.
 You should always pay attention to the indentation!
-It is crucial to keep your yml well formatted to get the correct functionality.
+It is crucial to keep your .yml well formatted to get the correct functionality.
 Now the Workflow should look like this:

     myflippinawesomewf: